Previous dayApril 11, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.1 seismic event took place in the Xizang-Qinghai border region on April 11, 2026 at 17:34 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 34.303°N, 89.512°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 11, 2026 brought a magnitude 4.1 earthquake in the Xizang-Qinghai border region, logged at 17:34 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 34.303°, 89.512°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11